-Partnership Objectives Potential synergies and collaboration ERA for Health Research (ERA4Health) ERA4Health focuses on tackling diseases and reducing disease burden by addressing the following challenges: 1- The increasing demand for a better quality of life and a better patient care.
-2- The need to transform public health care systems into more effective, efficient, equitable, accessible, and resilient ones.
-3- The need to strengthen disease prevention and health promotion.
+Partnership Objectives Potential synergies and collaboration Personalised Medicine, (EP PerMed) The vision of the European Partnership for Personalised Medicine (EP PerMed) is to improve health outcomes within sustainable healthcare systems through research, development, innovation and implementation of personalised medicine approaches for the benefit of patients, citizens, and society.
+Potential synergies and collaboration opportunities on information exchange, dissemination, awareness-raising and other activities ERA for Health Research, (ERA4Health) ERA4Health focuses on tackling diseases and reducing disease burden by addressing the following challenges: The increasing demand for a better quality of life and a better patient care.
+The need to transform public health care systems into more effective, efficient, equitable, accessible, and resilient ones.
+The need to strengthen disease prevention and health promotion.
 Exchange of information and peer-learning Potential synergies and collaboration opportunities on stakeholder engagement, dissemination to policy and communication towards the public Collaboration on European clinical trials networks mapping Transforming Health and Care systems (THCS) THCS aims to bring together stakeholders, create synergies, coordinate Research and Innovation actions, facilitate the digitization of health and care services and support the transformation of health and care systems with innovative solutions driven by knowledge and evidence.
-Exchange of information and peer-learning Innovative Health Initiative Joint Undertaking (IHI JU) This public private partnership aims to translate health research and innovation into benefits for patients and society.
+Exchange of information and peer- learning Innovative Health Initiative Joint Undertaking (IHI JU) This public private partnership aims to translate health research and innovation into benefits for patients and society.
 It covers prevention, diagnostics, treatment and disease management.
-Exchange of information and peer-learning
+Exchange of information and peer- learning

-Table 2.
-Relevant European Partnerships within Horizon Europe Cluster 6 (Food, Bioeconomy, NaturalResources, Agriculture and Environment).
+Table 3.
+Relevant European Partnerships within Horizon Europe Cluster 6 (Food, Bioeconomy, Natural Resources, Agriculture and Environment).

-Partnership Objectives Potential synergies and collaboration EUP on Animal Health and Welfare (EUP- AH&W) Its' general goals are to progress Europe towards healthy and sustainable livestock production systems (for both terrestrial and aquatic animals), including the reduction of anti-microbial usage, and to greatly improve production animal welfare, in line with the European Green Deal and farm-to-fork strategy.
+Partnership Objectives Potential synergies and collaboration EUP on Animal Health and Welfare (EUP- AH&W) The EUP-AH&W's general goals are to progress Europe towards healthy and sustainable livestock production systems (for both terrestrial and aquatic animals), including the reduction of antimicrobial usage, and to greatly improve production animal welfare, in line with the European Green Deal and farm-to-fork strategy.
 Alignment of joint translational calls and internal calls.
 Potential joint training and data sharing activities.
 Regular contact will be held to align the programmes.
-Water4All Water security for the planet Water4All's Vision is to boost the systemic transformations and changes across the entire water research -innovation - implementation pipeline, fostering the matchmaking between problem owners and solution providers for ensuring water security for all in the long term Potential synergies on transmission routes in the environment Exchange of information and peer-learning Safe and Sustainable Food Systems for People (PSFS) The overarching vision of the SFS Partnership is that its actors collectively will achieve environmentally-friendly, socially secure and fair, economically viable, healthy and safe food systems in Europe in order to help realise its goals of the Farm to Fork strategy, in line with the global ambitions of United Nations (UN) Sustainable Food Summit 2021 Potential Synergies on AMR in the food supply chain Exchange of information and peer-learning Accelerating farming systems transition: agroecology living labs and research infrastructures The partnership aims to accelerate the transition towards sustainable, climate- and ecosystem-friendly farming practices.
-To do so, it will 1) enable a better comprehension of agroecological processes from farm to landscape levels, 2) boost place-based innovation in co-creative environments and 3) improve the flow and uptake of knowledge and innovations on agroecology.
-Exchange of information and peer-learning
+Water4All - Water security for the planet Water4All's Vision is to boost the systemic transformations and changes across the entire water research -innovation - implementation pipeline, fostering the matchmaking between problem owners and solution providers for ensuring water security for all in the long term Potential synergies on transmission routes in the environment Exchange of information and peerlearning Safe and Sustainable Food Systems for People (PSFS) The overarching vision of the SFS Partnership is that its actors collectively will achieve environmentally-friendly, socially secure and fair, economically viable, healthy and safe food systems in Europe in order to help realise its goals of the Farm to Fork strategy, in line with the global ambitions of United Nations (UN) Sustainable Food Summit 2021.
+Potential Synergies on AMR in the food supply chain Exchange of information and peer- learning Accelerating farming systems transition: agroecology living labs and research infrastructures The partnership aims to accelerate the transition towards sustainable, climate- and ecosystem-friendly farming practices.
+To do so, it will 1) enable a better comprehension of agroecological processes from farm to landscape levels, 2) boost place-based innovation in cocreative environments and 3) improve the flow and uptake of knowledge and innovations on agroecology.
+Exchange of information and peer- learning